bio-ontology-research-group/mpath-ma/README.md

    MpathMAAnnotations.groovy  to generate the annotations

-   piarwiseSimMpathMa.groovy  to generate the mouse to mouse similarity matrex
+   piarwiseSimMpathMa.groovy  to generate the mouse to mouse similarity matrix

    ## Clustering, clustering purity, Area under purity curves:
    we applied four methods for clustering in this analysis: complete linkage(CL), Unweighted Pair Group Method with Arithmetic Mean(UPGMA),